VJagiasi/Vjagiasi/README.md

-# Hey there, I'm Vihaan! 👋
+# 👋 Hey there, I'm Vihaan!
-## I'm a Full Stack Developer enrolled at University of Waterloo
+## I'm a Full Stack Developer enrolled at University of Waterloo currently looking for Summer Internships

 ## 📪Contact
 #### Linkedln: https://www.linkedin.com/in/vihaanjagiasi/